American teen Harrison wins first Olympic women’s canoe 200 - The Boston Globe

+TOKYO (AP) — Nevin Harrison saved her tears for the finish line, where they came pouring out over a golden smile.

-TOKYO (AP) — American teenager Nevin Harrison surged over the back half of the women’s canoe 200 sprint race to overtake Laurence Vincent Lapointe of Canada for the gold medal in the event’s Olympic debut Thursday at the Sea Forest Waterway.
+The American teenager made women's Olympic history on Thursday when she surged over the back half of the first canoe 200 sprint final to overtake Laurence Vincent Lapointe of Canada for the gold medal.
+The Olympics added the event at the Tokyo Games as part of a push for gender equity.

-The 19-year-old Harrison, who won the 2019 world title at age 17 when the Canadian was serving a provisional doping suspension that was later overturned, burst into tears and held her hand to her mouth before paddling in after the finish.
-She fought back tears again at the medal ceremony before cradling the gold next to her cheek.

-Harrison, a Seattle area native who has been training near Atlanta for the past year, had been known to cry before races as a pressure release method.
-She had all the energy and composure she needed to rally from Vincent Lapointe's early lead and blow past her chief rival for the win.
+“It’s exciting to be part of history, to see how awesome we all were," Harrison said.
+“I knew it was going to be the hardest race of my life.
+It's the Olympics, and that’s what it all about.”

 Advertisement

+Harrison burst into tears after the finish and held her hand to her mouth before paddling to the dock.
+She fought back tears again during the medal ceremony, then cradled the gold next to her cheek.

+She had been known to cry before races earlier in her career as part of a pressure release method.
+That didn't happen this time, and she had all the energy and composure needed to rally from Vincent Lapointe's early lead.
+Harrison not only won, she beat one of greatest canoe paddlers in history.

-Vincent Lapointe was the standard-bearer in the event with six world championships since 2010.
-The Olympics added the event as part of gender equity efforts, and the Tokyo Games were the first time the two best paddlers in the world had met on the water.
+Vincent Lapointe had been the standard-bearer in the event with six world championships since 2010, and she had lobbied hard to get the race into the Olympics.
+The Tokyo Games was the first time the two best paddlers in the world had met on the water.

-The Canadian's quick start suggested a strategy to break the American early before Harrison’s sheer power and steady but furious stroke reeled her in and passed her at the halfway point.
-Once in the lead, Harrison was just too strong to catch.
-She won by a half boat length before pumping her arms in victory.

-Lapointe surprisingly didn't qualify for the canoe 200 at Olympic trials, but Canadian officials her put on the team and entered her in a kayak event she doesn't race.
-She then switched to her specialty race.
+They raced practically side-by-side.
+Vincent Lapointe was in Lane 2 and Harrison in Lane 4.
+Harrison paddles on the right side of her canoe.
+Vincent Lapointe favors the left.

 Advertisement